ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-Detailed-Setup.md

+# Arudino Yun Detailed Setup

 To get you started, we recommend the [Quick Setup](Arduino Yun Quick Setup), which is the shortest and simplest way to get your Yun talking to the world via WAMP.

 If you're interested in going thorugh the steps manually, or want more information about a particular stage of the setup process, there are the multiple specific tutorials.